-A clinical interview – this will involve being asked questions about your child’s developmental history and their current presentation.
-You may also be asked to complete ASD screening questionnaires about your child.
+This will involve being asked questions about your child’s developmental history and their current presentation.
+You may also be asked to complete ADHD screening questionnaires about your child.

-Multi-disciplinary clinical discussion – Once all the information has been gathered relevant to your child’s ASD assessment, the information will be evaluated with a consulting clinician who also specialises in this area to consider if a final ASD diagnosis is appropriate.
+Once all the information has been gathered relevant to your child’s ADHD assessment, the information will be evaluated with a consulting clinician who also specialises in this area to consider if a final ADHD diagnosis is appropriate.